Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: Applications

-As one of the typical usage scenarios in 6G, ISAC presents an attractive capability for emerging applications, such as intelligent transportation, smart manufacturing, and multi-function radio frequency systems.
-The sensing capability is an essential cornerstone of DTC; meanwhile, DTC facilitates performance enhancement for ISAC systems.
+As one of the typical usage scenarios in 6G, ISAC presents an attractive capability for emerging applications such as intelligent transportation, smart manufacturing, and multi-function radio frequency systems.
 One crucial concern in ISAC is the performance balance between sensing and communication.
-According to accurate channel prediction, adaptive pilot optimization can be conducted to perform low-overhead channel estimation and target detection.
+With accurate channel prediction, adaptive pilot optimization can be conducted to perform low-overhead channel estimation and target detection, improving spectral efficiency and sensing accuracy.
 Site-specific waveform optimization enabled by DTC promises significant improvements in both communication performance and sensing accuracy.
-On the other hand, considering the energy efficiency, DTC can provide decision assistance to properly allocate the power for communication and sensing modules.
+Additionally, considering energy efficiency, DTC can assist in properly allocating power between communication and sensing modules.
 Moreover, for network-level ISAC, the joint decision-making capability of DTC enables more optimized coordination and management, thereby enhancing multi-site interference mitigation and sensing performance.
 Beyond these, more ISAC implementation tasks can be facilitated by DTC as well, such as beam optimization, joint operation, and others.